Mahdiabouzid/HS-Kleinanzeigen-SpringBoot-/README.md

 # HS-Kleinanzeigen
+This Project was done in the module JAVA ENTERPRISE DATENBANKANWENDUNGSENTWICKLUNG at the [University of applied sciences of Darmstadt](https://h-da.de/)

 To run the project you need the following infrastructure:
   - Java (JDK 17 or newer)
   - Maven (version 3.8 or newer)